CambridgeNuclear/SCONE/docs/User Manual.rst

 Several ``universeTypes`` are possible:

 * cellUniverse, composed of the union of different cells.
-Note that overlaps are forbidden, but there is no check to find overlaps
+Note that overlaps are forbidden, but there is no check to find overlaps by default.
+This can be enabled at the cost of slower particle transport.

   - cells: array containing the ``cellIds`` as used in the cell definition
   - origin (*optional*, default = (0.0 0.0 0.0)): (x y z) array with the origin
     of the universe. [cm]
   - rotation (*optional*, default = (0.0 0.0 0.0)): (x y z) array with the
     rotation angles in degrees applied to the universe. [°]
+  - checkOverlap (*optional*, default = 0): enables checking for overlaps between cells, useful for debugging and plotting.
+However, this slows down particle transport by making exhaustive cell searches mandatory.

 .. note::
    When creating a ``cellUniverse`` a user needs to take care to avoid leaving